Skip to content

 A5148 x 2105.83 x 8.27Notebooks, booklets

-The ISO 216 standard states that the A-series ratio (1:√2) means you can scale any document between sizes without losing content or changing proportions.
+The ISO 216 standard’s A-series ratio (1:√2) means you can scale any document between A-sizes without losing content or changing proportions.
 U.S. letter and legal sizes don’t share this mathematical relationship, which is why scaling between them often causes formatting issues.

-Digital documents don’t have physical paper, but page size still matters.
-PDFs, Word documents, and spreadsheets all have a page size setting that determines how content flows and where page breaks fall.
+Digital files don’t have physical paper, but page size still matters.
+PDFs, Word documents, and spreadsheets all carry a page size setting that determines how content flows and where page breaks fall.

 When you create a PDF from a scanned document or export from Word, the page size is baked into the file.
 If someone sends you a legal-size PDF and you print it on letter paper without adjusting settings, the bottom 3 inches of each page will get cut off.

 Most PDF editors let you change the page size after creation, but this can reflow text and break formatting.
-It’s better to set the correct size before you start writing.
+Set the correct size before you start writing.

-For printing documents that need to maintain exact formatting across different printers and computers, always embed fonts and specify the exact page size in your export settings.
+For printing documents that need to keep exact formatting across different printers and computers, embed your fonts and specify the exact page size in your export settings.

-Most inkjet and laser printers sold in the U.S. support legal paper.
-The main limitation is the paper tray.
+Most inkjet and laser printers sold in the United States support legal paper, but the main limitation is the paper tray.
 Some compact home printers only have trays that extend to 11 inches, which means you’d need to use the manual feed slot for legal paper.
 In our testing on an Epson EcoTank ET-2850, the manual feed handled legal paper without any jams across 50+ pages.

-According to HP’s printer support documentation, their LaserJet and OfficeJet lines support legal paper in both the main tray and the manual feed.
-Canon and Brother printers have similar support across their consumer and business lines.
+According to HP’s printer support documentation, HP LaserJet and OfficeJet lines support legal paper in both the main tray and the manual feed.
+Canon and Brother printers offer similar coverage across their consumer and small-business lines.

-If you’re buying a printer specifically for legal documents, check the paper size specifications before purchasing.
-Look for “Legal (8.5 x 14)” in the supported media sizes.
-Most printers priced above $100 handle legal paper without issues.
+If you’re buying a printer specifically for legal documents, check the supported media sizes before purchasing.
+Look for “Legal (8.5 x 14)” in the spec sheet.
+Most printers priced above $100 handle legal paper without issues, though portable and ultra-compact models often top out at letter size.

 #Bottom Line